shakesbeare/gb_lang/README.md

 Gb will automatically execute any top-level function named `main`, but this is not required.
 The following is just as valid as the previous examples.

+Note: Autoexecution of functions named `main` is disabled in the REPL.

 ```
 std.print("Hello, World!");
 ```